Howdens Joinery kitchens

 Planning/design service: Free design service at home, which you'll need to organise through your chosen installer.
 Once it's organised, the designer will come to measure up and advise on what will suit your needs.
 You will then need to visit your local Howdens Joinery depot with your installer to see the plans.
 There isn't design software available, but you can view images and a video of your kitchen design online.

-Installation: As Howdens Joinery is a trade kitchen supplier and doesn't recommend installers, you will need to find one yourself, although Howdens Joinery can guide you through the process.
+Installation: As Howdens Joinery is a trade kitchen supplier and doesn't recommend installers, you'll need to find one yourself, although Howdens Joinery can guide you through the process.

 Kitchen appliances, flooring and tiles: Large kitchen appliances from Lamona (exclusive to Howdens Joinery).
 Howdens Joinery doesn't supply wall tiles but does have a flooring range.